peebles/convoy-backups/README.md

 docker exec -it backups node create.js --create --volume VOLUME-NAME --size 40G [--type ext4]
 ```

-After that returns, ,you should now be able to run a docker container with that new volume.
+After that returns, you should now be able to run a docker container with that new volume.

 ### Removing Volumes